 Welcome to the Marrambidya Wetland

 The Marrambidya Wetland is a stunning 20 hectare reserve located alongside the Murrumbidgee River only a few minutes from the Wagga Wagga city centre.
-The name 'Marrambidya' was selected as the name of this special place to reflect the importance of this site to the local Wiradjuri people and to acknowledge the traditional name of the Murrumbidgee River.
+'Marrambidya' was selected as the name of this special place to reflect the importance of this site to the local Wiradjuri people and to acknowledge the traditional name of the Murrumbidgee River.
 The site is also located between two Aboriginal Place Names, Gobbagumbalin and Wiradjuri Reserve.

 The Marrambidya Wetland will become an important place for the community of Wagga Wagga for passive recreation, education, ecological restoration, and reconciliation.

 The City of Wagga Wagga is situated in the heart of southern Wiradjuri Country, the largest of all nations in New South Wales.
-Research indicates that the Wiradjuri People have been present in the region for 120,000 years (Wiradjuri Heritage Study 2002).
+Research indicates that Wiradjuri People have been present in the region for 120,000 years (Wiradjuri Heritage Study 2002).

 Water was central to the Wiradjuri way of life including the floodplains, creeks, billabongs and the Murrumbidgee River (Marrambidya).
 Therefore the site on which the Marrambidya Wetland is now situated would have been of great importance to the local Wiradjuri People.The bush tucker garden at the Marrambiya Wetland contains plants species that were used by the Aboriginal people for food, tools and medicine.